 Charles J. Hynes held a press conference at the warehouse of Ya Mei Trading and Wholesale, at 537 Johnson Avenue in Bushwick Brooklyn.
-He announced the results of a raid on a Brooklyn warehouse that produced an estimated $10 million worth of counterfeit goods, including worryingly realistic looking toy handguns, thus resulting in the need for a New York crime defense attorney.
+He announced the results of a raid on a Brooklyn warehouse that produced an estimated $10 million worth of counterfeit goods, including realistic toy guns, thus resulting in the need for a New York criminal defense attorney.

 Raymond Kelly, Police Commissioner said, “Look-alike guns, in addition to abetting crimes, also jeopardize the lives of responding police officers and others, including youngsters.”

-A white collar crime is a type of crime that generally involves business matters.
-White collar crimes convictions and investigations are on the rise due to recent government funding for related matters.
+A white-collar crime is a type of crime that generally involves business matters.
+White-collar crime convictions and investigations are on the rise due to recent government funding for related matters.